PramodKumarYadav/drona/README.md

 Here is a list of objectivess that we expect our test framework to fulfill.
 As and when we prohress with the creation and update of frameowrk, we will check these items from below.

-- [] Tests should be atomic and not dependent on other tests.
+-[] Tests should be atomic and not dependent on other tests.
-- [] To increase speed of execution.
+-[] To increase speed of execution.
-- [] To allow parrallel execution of tests.
+-[X] To allow parallel execution of tests.
-- [] To improve test coverage (failing end to end tests, results in non-tested code).
+-[] To improve test coverage (failing end to end tests, results in non-tested code).
-- [] Test design should be clean and readable.
+-[] Test design should be clean and readable.
-- [] To improve readability and maintenance.
+-[] To improve readability and maintenance.
-- [] Should eliminate duplication.
+-[] Should eliminate duplication.

         - by seperating intent from implementation (intent in controller/test classes vs implementation in tools/pageobject classes)
         - by using page object model.